This post may contain affiliate links. Please read mydisclosure policy.

 - Prep the ribs by removing the membrane from the bone side of the ribs.1 rack Baby Back Ribs

 - Rinse the ribs in cool water and pat dry.

 - Rub with a dry rub and let the ribs sit in the fridge overnight.
 I leave them uncovered.2 – 3 BBQ Rub

 - Set up the smoker for indirect cooking.
 Set up a drip pan under the grates.

-- Light the charcoal allowing the fire to get statted for about 5 minutes.
+- Light the charcoal allowing the fire to get started for about 5 minutes.
 Close the dome and bring the grill temp up to 225°F. Make sure the dome feels warm to the touch.

 - Add the ribs to the grill.

 - Check the ribs.
-If the ribs have good color and a good bark, add a foil boat or wrap the ribs in pink butcher paper and continue to smke the ribs for another hour.
+If the ribs have good color and a good bark, add a foil boat or wrap the ribs in pink butcher paper and continue to smoke the ribs for another hour.